Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 5. Testing the outbound connection

-You can test the private DNS resolution by running the following command:
+You can (optionally) begin to test the private DNS resolution by running the following command:

 select utl_inaddr.get_host_address('maxfielduseastnfssa.blob.core.windows.net') from dual;